 Before focusing on writing, I worked in tech.
 At age twelve, I was too young to legally hold a work permit for my first software development internship; I hid when customers came by the office.
-My career from then on was enjoyably all over the place.
+My career from then on was varied and frenetic.
 I stuck my fingers into the blackened innards of the American financial system as co-founder and CTO of Simple, an online bank.
-Before that, I was one of the first employees at Twitter, where I did all sorts of things on inadvisably few hours of sleep, most notably getting their developer platform off the ground.
-Over the years, I pushed tech efforts forward for political campaigns, non-profits, unions, startups, a defense contractor, and open source projects.
-I coauthored Programming Scala for O'Reilly Media, started the Emerging Languages conference, presented at events around the world, and taught at Recurse Center and Turing School.
-I was a founding board member of Business For A Better Portland, a progressive business association.
+Before that, I was one of the first employees at Twitter, where I launched their developer platform, worked on backend infrastructure and, most importantly, implemented the first version of the block feature.

 I grew up just outside Washington, DC.
 I've also lived in San Francisco, New York, and Los Angeles.
 The Philosopher's Walk in Kyoto at dusk is the most beautiful place I've ever seen.

 Tapirs are my favorite animal, followed closely by pigs.
 I’m vegan for the animals, the environment, and for health.
 Going vegan was the best change I’ve ever made.
 If you’re thinking about going vegan, I’m happy to help; just contact me.